Sensational Content: Apps must not contain shocking, sensational, inflammatory or excessively violent content.

 Discriminatory Practices: Apps must not discriminate or encourage discrimination against people based on personal attributes such as race, ethnicity, color, national origin, religion, age, sex, sexual orientation, gender identity, family status, disability, medical or genetic condition.

-Tobacco Products: apps must not promote the sale or use of tobacco products and related paraphernalia.
+Tobacco and Related Products: Apps must not promote the sale or use of tobacco products and related paraphernalia.

 Spam: Apps may not spam digital distribution platforms, which includes uploading multiple or similar versions of an app.
 Apps also must not omit basic information about the app, such as screenshots of the user interface or a description.